-He was on the Committee of Five and was at the age of 40 more senior than the 33-year-old Thomas Jefferson, but realized that Jefferson was the more eloquent writer.
+He was on the Committee of Five who wrote the Declaration of Independence.
+At the age of 40 he was more senior than the 33-year-old Thomas Jefferson, but realized that Jefferson was the more eloquent writer.

 Jefferson asked Adams to write it.
 However, Adams insisted that Jefferson do so, arguing:

 ” Reason first, you are a Virginian, and a Virginian ought to appear at the head of this business.
 Reason second, I am obnoxious, suspected, and unpopular.
 You are very much otherwise.
 Reason third, you can write ten times better than I can.”

 “Was there ever a Coup de Theatre that had so great an effect as Jefferson’s penmanship of the Declaration of Independence?”